sunlao/hello_dbt/README.md

 Note: we do not store passwords in repos so `.env` files are in the `.gitignore` file

+## Configuration files

+* `.gitignore` - a fine start to common things that should be ignored in a python repo
+* build.py - pythonic orchestration of the build via the make file
+* destroy.py - pythonic orchestration of the destroy via the make file
+* `docker-compose.yml` - containerized orchestration for MySQL & Postgres
+* `Makefile` - Build / destroy executor
+* `requirements.txt` - used to list python modules required for a repo
+* `tox.ini` - config file for Tox
+* `VERSION` - place to store the semantic version of the repo

 ## DEMO Script

 ### Summary

 This repo has already been initialized for DBT.
 This was done manually in the `\src` folder with the command: `dbt init hello`.
-This creates a dbt project called `hello` and all the file structures in `src/hello`.
+This creates a dbt project called `hello` and all the file structures in `src/hello`. `dbt parse` was also ran by the container entry point (see above documentation for more info).
 In addition the following was manually added / modified.

 * `deploy/dbt-runtime/profiles.yml` is copied to to the containers users' `.dbt` folder to provide dbt connection to postgres.
 * `src/hello/dbt_project.yml` has been modified post init, with minimalist opinions for SSP and the demo.